 - suitability—the applicant must be a suitable person to hold a retailer authorisation.

-The AER’s Retailer Authorisation Guideline sets out the AER’s approach to assessing applications for retailer authorisation, including the information that must be provided to satisfy the entry criteria.
-The guideline also sets out the processes for the transfer, surrender or revocation of a retailer authorisation.
+The Retailer Authorisation Guideline sets out the AER’s approach to assessing applications for retailer authorisation, including the information that must be provided to satisfy the entry criteria.
+The Guideline also sets out the processes for the transfer, surrender or revocation of a retailer authorisation.